BEST TROUT MINI JIGS

 Trout Mini Jig Heads

-to have your bait sink evenly, almost flat in the water, to make it look like a bait fish minnow swimming
+have your bait sink evenly, almost flat in the water, to make it look like a bait fish minnow swimming straight.

-straight.
-The jig head size should be light enough to ensure even weight distribution to ensure a straight
+The jig head size should be light enough to ensure even weight distribution to ensure a straight jig when

-jig when sinking.
-Otherwise you will end up with the jig head barreling down straight towards the bottom
+sinking.
+Otherwise you will end up with the jig head barreling down straight towards the bottom which does

 How do I fish for trout with mini jigs?